Should Divorce Be The Very Last Option For Women in Destructive Marriages?

 Truth be told though, I believe we folks in healthy marriages desperately need to know how harmful dynamics in marriage look like.

-So we need to educate ourselves because
+We need to educate ourselves because

 1. We need to deepen our own intimacy as we let go of erroneous teachings and beliefs.